How Much Should You Tip a Handyman?

-As a result, there’s no one right answer for how to tip, making the process of tipping even more difficult and stressful.
-Tipping a handyman can especially be a difficult situation since many of them are self-employed, which changes the protocol drastically.
+As a result, there’s no one correct answer for how to tip, making the process of tipping even more complex and stressful.
+Tipping a handyman can be difficult since many of them are self-employed, which drastically changes the protocol.
+To help you determine how to tip your handyman, we have created this helpful guide.
+In this guide, we offer vital tips, ideas, and traditions for tipping your handyman.

 Guide to Tipping Your Handyman

-Tipping your handyman can be a tricky situation because there is no one go-to rule, such as when you tip at a restaurant.
-Tipping your handyman depends on multiple factors, such as who is doing the repairs and performance.
+Tipping your handyman can be tricky because there is no one go-to rule, such as when you tip at a restaurant.
+Tipping your handyman depends on multiple factors, such as who is doing the repairs.

 We have broken up how to tip your handyman based on two situations: when the handyman is the business owner and when the handyman is an employee of a repair business.
 Each situation will warrant different tipping protocols.